techfolios/template-old/essays/ask-the-smart-way.md

 <img class="ui medium right floated image" src="../images/dumbq.jpeg">

-## The Trouble with Questions
+## The Trouble of Questions

 I've always had trouble asking questions when I needed help.
 Most of the time, I end up figuring out the solution to my problem on my own, which does waste a lot of time.
-Despite hearing every single professor say, "Ask questions because there's no such thing as a stupid question," I find it difficult when I ask a question but get an answer that I can't quite understand myself.
+Despite hearing every single professor say, "Ask questions because there's no such thing as a stupid question," I try to stay away from doing so.
+I find it difficult when I ask a question because I sometimes get an answer that I can't quite understand myself.
+However, I realized there must be a beneficial way to ask questions so that the answer I get will be a smart one too.

-There are definitely stupid questions, and along with that, usually unhelpful answers.

 ## Difference Between Smart and Stupid Questions

-Stack Overflow, a question and answer site for programmers, is a great resource for anyone who may have issues with code or who may simply want to learn new or different methods of doing something.
-There I found examples of good questions and bad questions, which could probably be improved.
+I often use Stack Overflow to find solutions to problems I face while coding.
+Stack Overflow, a website where programmers ask questions.
+I will say that as I try to find solutions, I myself have come across bad questions that receive answers that are unhelpful or a request for more clarification.
+Therefore, we must distinguish the two different types of questions smart ones and stupid ones to learn how to ask good questions.

 The following example, shows what components are needed in order to ask a smart question.
-For this question, the askwer wants to know how to find files that contain a specific text in Linux.
+For this question, the asker wants to know how to find files that contain a specific text in Linux.

 ```
 Q: How do I find all files containing specific text on Linux?